Nonlinear recombinations and generalized random transpositions: Introduction

-is the equilibrium distribution and one has the convergence $p_t\to \pi$, $t\to\infty$, which can be interpreted as the effect of repeated fragmentations of the initial state.
-Some of our results will hold for arbitrary separating $\nu$.
-In some other cases we consider a slightly stronger assumption on $\nu$.
-Two examples to which all our results apply are the following distributions $\nu$, which are commonly considered in the genetic recombination literature: \begin{enumerate}[1)] \item {\em Uniform crossover}: $\nu(A)=\frac1{2^n}$, for all $A\subset[n]$; \item {\em One-point crossover}: $\nu(A)=\tfrac1{n+1}\sum_{i=0}^n\ind_{A=J_i} $, where $J_0=\emptyset$, $J_i=\{1,\dots,i\}$, $i\geq 1$. \end{enumerate} The quantitavive analysis of the convergence to equilibrium $p_t\to \pi$, $t\to\infty$ has been initiated in \cite{Sinetal,Sinetal2}, where a ``mixing time" bound was obtained for the discrete time version of the model.
+The quantitavive analysis of the convergence to equilibrium $p_t\to \pi$, $t\to\infty$ has been initiated in \cite{Sinetal,Sinetal2}, where a ``mixing time" bound was obtained for the discrete time version of the model.
 The decay to equilibrium in relative entropy for the continuous time model was studied in \cite{entprod}.
 These results were obtained by direct analysis of the nonlinear problem.
 In this paper we shall follow an entirely different approach, inspired by Kac's program from kinetic theory.
 As a byproduct of our analysis, we shall obtain an alternative proof of the known results mentioned above.